We look at the options available for parents wishing to provide financial assistance to their children who are investing in property.

 However, joint ownership in either sense does mean that the property interest owned by the parent(s) or the loan receivable by them is still part of the parents’ own estate for IHT purposes and may attract IHT at 40% on their deaths without further planning in the future.

-3. Acquisition by a family trust
+3. Buying property via a family trust

 If proactive estate planning has already been undertaken by the parents, it may be that a family trust is already in existence.
 If that is the case, it is worth considering buying the property through that trust.
 It is usually more difficult for trustees to obtain commercial bank mortgages and so in practice, this option works best where the trustees can buy the property outright with cash in the trust fund.
 It is important to note that the trust referred to here is a UK trust, of which the settlor is specifically excluded and trustees have discretionary powers in relation to all beneficiaries.

 If there is no existing trust in place, it is possible for the parents to create a trust by each making a lifetime transfer.
-If the parents have not made any transfers in the previous 7 years, they could each transfer up to the nil rate band allowance of £325,000 (£650,000 in total) without there being an immediate charge to IHT.
+If the parents have not made any transfers into trust in the previous 7 years, they could each transfer up to the nil rate band allowance of £325,000 (£650,000 in total) without there being an immediate charge to IHT.
 The sums transferred are chargeable lifetime transfers (CLT) for IHT purposes and as such, if the parents transfer more than their available nil rate bands for IHT, the excess would be subject to an IHT charge of 20% at the time of transfer.
 For that reason, trusts are often limited to a maximum of £650,000 initially.

-There can be future charges to IHT at a maximum rate of 6% if the property value exceeds the nil rate band allowance on each 10 year anniversary of the trust and ultimately when the property is transferred out of the trust to a child/grandchild.
+There can be future charges to IHT at a maximum rate of 6% if the property value exceeds the nil rate band allowance on each 10-year anniversary of the trust and ultimately when the property is transferred out of the trust to a child/grandchild.

 If the purchase price of the property exceeds the total sum available from the trust, then any shortfall could be transferred by way of a loan if the parents have the cash available to do so.
 A loan is not a chargeable transfer for IHT purposes but must be properly legally documented with reasonable repayment terms.